stat850-unl/project-extra-idiotic-family/README.md

 15. *Premis Cd* - The type of structure, vehicle, or location where the crime took place.

+16. *Premis Desc* Defines the Premis Cd provided.

+17. *Weapon Used Cd* The type of weapon used in crime given as a code.

+18. *Weapon Desc* Defines the code of the weapon used in crime.

+19. *Status* Provides the status of the case in code.

+20. *Status Desc* Description of the status code provided.

+21. *Crm Cd 1* It indicates the crime committed where Crime Code 1 represents the most serious crime.

+22. *Crm Cd 2* It also indicates the crime code but it is less serious than Crm Cd 1.

+23. *Crm Cd 3* This crime code is for less serious crime than represented by Crm Cd 1 and Crm Cd 2.

+24. *Crm Cd 4* This crime code is for the least serious crime.

+25. *LOCATION* Street address of crime incident rounded to nearest hundred blocks.

+26. *Cross Street* Cross street of the rounded address.

+27. *LAT* Latitude.

+28. *LON* Longitude.

 ## Potential Topics to Explore Using the Data Set

-we might explore following facts using the data.
+We will explore following facts using the data.

-1. which area has the highest number of crimes among the 21 Police Stations.
+1. Which area has the highest number of crimes among the 21 Police Stations.

-2. Create a table for area and the sub area to identify the most awful sub area..
+2. Create a table for area and the sub area to identify the most awful sub area.

 3. Use *Crm cd* and *Crm cd* data to explore Which is the most frequent crime type.

 4. Present a Side by side box plot for the ages with most frequent 5 types of  crime in order to identify whether there is a targeted age for particular crime.

 5. Bar plot of crime type (crm cd) filled with victim sex, descent in order to identify whether there is a targeted sex, descent for particular crime.

+6. Creating a word cloud about premises for frequently occurred crimes.

+7. Explore whether the commiter has used different weapons for commiting the same crime for male's and female's.

+8. Identify which types of crimes are getting resolved and which type of crimes are not getting resolved based on the status(Current) of the case.

+9. We will try to plot a map to explore which area has the highest number of crimes using the Latitude and Longitude variables in the data set.
+This is a same exploration we suggested in 1 but this is also in mind.
+We will try to present either one of them.

 ## Group Members

 1. Malith Premarathna
+2. Pranta Das